nol166/JS-Closures/README.md

   * The nested function is `decrement`, and because it relies `countFrom` from the parent scope, it creates a closure.
 Also, because `countFrom` depends on the `startingNum` and `decreaseBy` variables, those too are part of the outer context.

-  * 🧑‍🏫 Be sure to check out the [MDN Documentation on Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures#closure) and review some more examples if your still unclear.
+  * 🧑‍🏫 Be sure to check out the [MDN Documentation on Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures#closure) and review some more examples if you're still unclear.

 * Ask students if they have any questions before moving on to the next demo

 ### Part 8: Closures and Fetch (Instructor Demo)

-* For this demo open [index.html](./Activities/05-Ins_Closure-Fetch/index.html) in your browser and demo the following:
+* For this demo, open [index.html](./Activities/05-Ins_Closure-Fetch/index.html) in your browser and demo the following:

   * 🧑‍🏫  So far, we have been using somewhat abstract examples of closures.
 Now let's take a look at a practical application of closures with `fetch`!

-  * When we open the browser we can see that there is an API request happening and the results are getting displayed to the DOM.
+  * When we open the browser, we can see that there is an API request happening and the results are getting displayed to the DOM.

   * This function creates a closure that in turn makes different API requests based on a specific `topic`.
 In this case, it is searching an API for a random food.

-  * Because of closures we could easily create a new instance of this request and pass in a different topic such as `"app"` instead of `"food"`.
+  * By using closures, we could easily create a new instance of this request and pass in a different topic such as `"app"` instead of `"food"`.

 * Open [index.js](/Activities/05-Ins_Closure-Fetch/index.js) in the IDE and explain the following:

-  * This activity involves some creation of DOM elements that we will go over briefly.
+  * This activity involves some creation of DOM elements, which we will go over briefly.

-  * First we create some variables to select different elements on the page.
+  * First, we create some variables to select different elements on the page.
 One for `#results` and another for `#results_container`

   ```js
   const resultsEl = document.getElementById('results')